-It’s critical to work with your doctor to measure the extent and severity of potential psoriatic arthritis.
-The sooner the condition is diagnosed, the sooner treatment can begin to control inflammation and prevent further disease progression, including the associated joint damage.
-Even a six-month delay in diagnosis can lead to worse outcomes, so it’s crucial to know what to look for and when to notify your doctor.
+Working with your doctor is critical to measuring the extent and severity of potential psoriatic arthritis.
+The sooner the condition is diagnosed, the sooner treatment can begin to control inflammation and prevent or slow further disease progression, including the associated joint damage.
+Even a six-month delay in diagnosis can lead to worse outcomes, so knowing what to look for and when to notify your doctor is crucial.

 If you already have psoriasis, it’s especially important to watch out for symptoms of psoriatic arthritis, as your risk factors may be higher.
-Up to 30 percent of people who have psoriasis develop PsA.
+Up to 30 percent of people who have psoriasis develop PsA, according to Cleveland Clinic.

 Subclinical psoriatic arthritis is psoriatic arthritis that can be diagnosed through laboratory testing and imaging; it doesn’t cause symptoms.
 Studies have found that up to half of people with psoriasis have subclinical psoriatic arthritis.

 Certain biomarkers can be used to detect psoriasis that is on the verge of turning into psoriatic arthritis.
-In addition, scientists are working on finding specific lesions in people with subclinical psoriatic arthritis that are associated with progression to symptomatic psoriatic arthritis.
+In addition, scientists are working on finding specific lesions (abnormalities on imaging tests) in people with subclinical psoriatic arthritis linked to developing symptomatic psoriatic arthritis.

 You might also notice fatigue and stiffness as symptoms of early-stage psoriatic arthritis.
 A study of people living with psoriatic arthritis found that 36 percent had seen their primary doctor for musculoskeletal issues, such as joint pain or stiffness, in the five years leading up to their diagnosis.

-Symptoms of psoriatic arthritis can also include enthesitis, which is pain and swelling of tendons and ligaments where they connect to your bones.
+Symptoms of psoriatic arthritis can also include enthesitis, which is pain and swelling in the tendons and ligaments where they connect to your bones.
 Enthesitis is common on the bottom of the feet (plantar fasciitis) and in the heels (Achilles tendonitis).

 Moderate and severe psoriatic arthritis can seriously affect your quality of life.
-Daily physical activities may be difficult to perform, and the impact of the disease might affect your emotional and physical health.
-Common painkillers, such as nonsteroidal anti-inflammatory drugs, may treat the symptoms of the disease.
-However, stronger medications, such as disease-modifying antirheumatic drugs (DMARDs), are needed to prevent further damage to the joints and other parts of the body.
+It can make daily physical activities difficult to perform, and it might affect your emotional and physical health.
+Common painkillers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), may treat the symptoms of the disease.
+However, stronger medications, such as disease-modifying antirheumatic drugs (DMARDs), are necessary to prevent further damage to the joints and other parts of the body.

 Psoriatic arthritis that has progressed may cause irreversible joint damage and deformity.
 Some people with psoriatic arthritis develop spondylitis — inflammation of the spine.
 Spondylitis can cause neck and lower back pain, or it can lead to complete fusion of bones in the spine.

 Chronic inflammation of the finger and toe joints can cause the fingers and toes to shorten and collapse, a rare condition called arthritis mutilans.
-Only about 5 percent of people with psoriatic arthritis have arthritis mutilans.
+Less than 5 percent of people with psoriatic arthritis have arthritis mutilans.
 Although the exact causes of arthritis mutilans are unknown, PsA treatments can reduce your risk of developing the condition.

-Imaging tests, such as X-rays, magnetic resonance imaging (MRI), ultrasounds, or CT scans, help the doctor measure the progression of psoriatic arthritis.
-Using imaging to measure the progression of psoriatic arthritis is called measuring radiographic progression.
+Imaging tests — such as X-rays, ultrasounds, magnetic resonance imaging (MRI) scans, or computer tomography (CT) scans — help doctors measure the progression of psoriatic arthritis.
+Using imaging to measure the progression of psoriatic arthritis is called “measuring radiographic progression.”

 Certain tests are better at detecting psoriatic arthritis damage to the soft tissues.
 For example, ultrasound can detect enthesitis even before it causes you pain.
-MRIs can also detect damage caused by PsA.
+MRI scans can also detect damage caused by PsA.

 X-rays are useful for diagnosing later-stage psoriatic arthritis.
-They can detect a phenomenon that is common in late-stage psoriatic arthritis, in which one end of a bone is damaged to the extent where it becomes sharply pointed, called the “pencil-in-cup” phenomenon.
+They can detect a phenomenon that’s common in late-stage psoriatic arthritis called the “pencil-in-cup” phenomenon, in which one end of a bone is damaged to the extent that it becomes sharply pointed.

-Many medications — over-the-counter painkillers, such as naproxen and ibuprofen, and corticosteroid injections — can ease the pain and inflammation of psoriatic arthritis.
-Other medications can also limit disease activity and keep psoriatic arthritis from getting worse.
-These drugs are called DMARDs and biologic DMARDs.
+Many medications — such as over-the-counter painkillers (e.g., naproxen and ibuprofen) and corticosteroid injections — can ease the pain and inflammation of psoriatic arthritis.
+DMARDs and biologic DMARDs can also limit disease activity and keep psoriatic arthritis from getting worse.

 Biologic DMARDs work against specific proteins that cause inflammation.
-Tumor necrosis factor (TNF) inhibitors are biologic DMARDs that prevent the body from overproducing certain types of proteins.
+Tumor necrosis factor (TNF) inhibitors are biologic DMARDs that block certain proteins that maintain inflammation.
 They have been shown to slow and prevent progression in people with psoriatic arthritis.
-Humira (Adalimumab) is one of the most common TNF inhibitors for PsA.
-Others include Enbrel (Etanercept), Remicade (Infliximab), and Simponi (Golimumab).
+FDA-approved TNF inhibitors for PsA include:

 Read more about treatments for psoriatic arthritis.

-On MyPsoriasisTeam, the social network for those living with psoriasis and psoriatic arthritis, more than 87,000 members — including nearly 8,000 with PsA — talk about life with psoriatic disease.
+On MyPsoriasisTeam, the social network for those living with psoriasis and psoriatic arthritis, more than 103,000 members, including more than 10,000 with PsA, talk about life with psoriatic disease.